TwoBitCliff/Football-Manager-App/README.md

 ### Testing User Stories from User Experience (UX) Section

-**A link to testing screenshots can be found after the relevant entry.**

 * Returning and Frequent Visitor Goals
+    1. As a Returning or Frequent Visitor, I want to be able to easily sign in and log out.
+        1. The sight has easily sign in and log out features, as well as regestration.

-    1. As a Returning or Frequent Visitor, I want to be able to sign in, log out and navigate the site.
+    1. As a Returning or Frequent Visitor, I want to be able to easily navigate the site.
+        1. The site has a simple layout, with bright colours against a white background.

     1. As a Returning or Frequent Visitor, I want to be able to easily manage my players, and compare their stats.
+        1. The user can easily create and edit players, and the players are listed in a well laid out table.

     1. As a Returning or Frequent Visitor, I want to see all upcoming fixtuers, previous results and have the ability to edit them.
+        1. The fixtures and results are displayed on the same page, in clear tables.
+When a fixture is updated, it moves to the results table automatically.

 * Site Owner Goals
     1. The Site Owner's goal is ease admin for football managers.
+        1. The site gives a basic yet comprehensive ability to manage players and upcoming fixtures/ previous results.
     1. The Site Owner's goal is to use this app for his own team.
+        1. The site owners 5 a side team has been entered ahead of the next season.

 ### Achieved Testing

+    1. Throughout the project, I have been viewing my site across several devices of different sisez.
+This includes mobiles, tablets, a range of monitors with different ratios.

+    1. Multiple accounts were created, along with data from each account, to ensure users only saw the relevant information, and forms inserted data correctly.

+    1. All links were ested to ensure they directed to the correct page.

+    1. Family were used to test the site to find bugs the author may have missed.

 ### Further Testing

-*
+* A test user account was created as the default user to test the site.

 ### Known Issues